strollhy/SimpleSite/lessons/form_post.md

 ### What does this mean?

 By default, your endpoint only accepts `GET`.
-If you `POST` to this endpoint, you will get a 403 error.
+If you `POST` to this endpoint, you will get a `405 Method Not Allowed` error.

 Adding `methods=['GET', 'POST']` to the route allows this endpoint to accept both `GET` and `POST`